 The earliest rise of the tour is in order on this day in order to get ourselves in position on the lower slopes of Gunung Ambang for the chance at two very special birds: Before dawn the Cinnabar Boobook (only described to science, from this mountain, as recently as 1999), and post-dawn Scaly-breasted Kingfisher, the toughest of the many kingfishers on offer on this tour.
 The traveling time to get there, and the need to hike up to the nown areas for them necessitates a very early start.
 After dawn our focus will turn to tracking down the inconspicuous and very local Matinan Flycatcher, which is currently only known from four locations, all in North Sulawesi, with this being the only currently accessible one.
 In the afternoon we will drive back east towards Manado, stopping in a resort in the weekend getaway town of Tomohon, close to Gunung (Mount) Mahawu.
 If we are still missing Speckled Boobook, this offers another chance to find it, with good numbers to be found in this area.

-Day 14: Gunung Mahawu to Manado OR Departure
+Day 14: Gunung Mahawu to Manado and departure

 A short drive from the resort brings us to arguably the best site in Sulawesi for the tricky Scaly-breasted Kingfisher.
 It is particularly difficult, as it calls right around dawn, and rarely for long after, and so we will ensure we are on site pre-dawn, when the calls may help us to track it down.
 This site also offers a good chance of the endemic Crimson-crowned Flowerpecker, which occurs with a wealth of other endemic nectar feeders at the site, which also includes Yellow-sided and Gray-sided Flowerpeckers and Sulawesi Myzomela.
 Within the forest interior there is also the chance of Sulawesi Blue Flycatcher and the ultra rare Rufous-throated Flycatcher, for which this is arguably the best site in the country.
 The mountain is also good for rails, with Barred Rail and Isabelline Bush-hen also occurring.
-In the afternoon we will return to Manado for evening departures out (for those NOT joining the extension), or to stay in Manado for those joining the Moluccan Extension.
-For those joining the extension, we will enjoy some rare luxury in a seaside resort overlooking mangroves, which can produce the endemic White-rumped Cuckooshrike, terns and petrels offshore, or Asian shorebirds like Terek Sandpiper and Lesser Sand-Plover loafing on the hotel jetty.
+In the afternoon we will return to Manado in time for evening departures out.
+Those taking the extension will spend the night in Manado (see day 1 of the extension itinerary below).

 Standardwings and Moluccan Endemics